ryzheboka/taskana-doc/new-doc-structure/first-example/docs/user-guide/core-concepts/overview.md

 <Drawio content={simpleGraph} />

+### Object Reference
+ObjectReference refers to document or some other real world object that the Task is about.
+The document is identified by the value field of ObjectReference.
+Each Task must have one primary ObjectReference.
+The primary ObjectReference defines the main involved document.
+A Task can have several secundary ObjectReferences that are also relevant for the Task.

+### Attachment
+An Attachment ???

 ### Classification

 The Classification interface can be found in (path to Classification).
 It represents a category of Tasks.
 The Tasks with the same Classification have some common attributes.
 For example, the due date and priority of a Task is computed using its Classification.
+A Classification can be identified either by an id or by the (key, domain) pair.
+There can be mutliple Classification with the same key but different domains.
+However, for each key, there is a master Classification.
+A master Classification has a domain value "" (empty String).
+If a Classification is not found in a given domain, then the master Classification with the same key is returned.
+The successfull deletion of the master Classification means the deletion of all Classifications with that key.

 ### Workbasket